 - zonedump_interval (Optional): This is an interval (measured in seconds) where the evl will dump out all zone statuses.
 This is required for Honeywell systems, which do not properly send zone closure events.
 DSC boards do not technically need this.
 Default:

 - panic_type (Optional): Both DSC and Honeywell boards support a “panic” alarm.
 This is used when the alarm_trigger service is called in home assistant.
 This determines which type of panic alarm to raise.
 Default = Police.
 Valid values are: Police, Fire, Ambulance

 - zones (Optional): Envisalink boards have no way to tell us which zones are actually in use, so each zone must be configured in Home Assistant.
 For each zone, at least a name must be given.
-Note: if no zones are specified, Home Assistant will not load any binary_sensor components.
+For more information on the available zone types, take a look at the Binary Sensor docs.
+Note: If no zones are specified, Home Assistant will not load any binary_sensor components.

 - partitions (Optional): Again, Envisalink boards do not tell us what is in use and what is not, so each partition must be configured with a partition name.
 If no partition parameter is specified, then no alarm_panel or sensor components are loaded.

 The following services are supported by Envisalink and can be used to script or automate the alarm.

 - alarm_disarm: Disarms the alarm with the user code provided, or the code specified in the configuration.

 - alarm_arm_home: Arms the alarm in home mode.